InsultingPros/.github/.github/coding-style.md

 * No trailing whitespaces are allowed;
 * A maximum of one statement per line;
-* A maximum of one assignment per statement;
 * Indentation of 4 spaces, no tabs;
 * Column limit: 100;
 * One empty line between functions;